Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Paradise Cave, Quang Binh, Vietnam

-Paradise cave is the longest dry cave in Asia, with an impressive length of 31.4 kilometers.
-It is also dubbed “the Underground Palace” because of the marvelous rock formations beyond human imagination.
+Paradise Cave holds the title of the longest dry cave in Asia, stretching an impressive 31.4 kilometers.
+It has earned the nickname “the Underground Palace” due to its stunning rock formations that seem to defy the limits of human imagination.

 Son Doong Cave